-The discontinuance of employment with or without cause on two-week notice during or at the close of the contract year (Termination), or the completion of a contract of employment without the offer of a subsequent contract of employment.
+The discontinuance of employment with or without cause on-two week notice during or at the close of the contract year.

-- 1. The local school board, or at the discretion of the local conference office of education a sub-committee of the local conference board of education in lieu of the local school board, shall submit a recommendation to the local conference board of education regarding termination or non-renewal of contract of an employee.
-The superintendent of schools/designee shall be present when the recommendation is voted. - The superintendent of schools/designee shall give written notice to the employee of the action to recommend termination/non-renewal of contract. - 3.
-The local conference board of education shall take action regarding the recommendation for termination/non-renewal of contract. - 4.
-The superintendent of schools shall communicate the decision of the local conference board of education to the employee, the principal and the local school board.
-If the employment is terminated or contract is not renewed the notice shall indicate the effective date(s) for discontinuance of employment and discontinuance of salary and any benefits.
+- 1. The local school board, or at the discretion of the local conference office of education a sub-committee of the local conference board of education in lieu of the local school board, shall take an action regarding termination.
+The superintendent of schools/designee shall be present when the recommendation is voted. - 2.
+The principal, in consultation with the superintendent of schools/designee shall give written notice to the employee of the action to terminate.
+The notice shall include the effective date(s) for discontinuance of employment and discontinuance of salary and any benefits.